lockss/lockss.github.io/software/manual/index.md

 title: LOCKSS System Manual
 ---

-*This page is under construction.
-This information does not apply to the classic LOCKSS daemon (version 1.x).*
+*This information does not apply to the classic LOCKSS daemon (version 1.x).*

 1.  [**Installing the LOCKSS System**](installing)
     1.  [**System-Pre-Requisites**](installing/system-pre-requisites)